aneeshdurg/MathParse/README.md

 # ParseExp
 	A class used to parse a String into a mathematical expression.

+	ParseExp(String exp)
+		Initializes a ParseExp object with the string exp.

 	double evaluate()
 		Parses the string which the ParseExp object was initiallized with.
 If the string contains "=", calls equate.